semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### Rules for sorting

-> If the data in the column should not be sorted, there should be no sorting icon.
+> If the data in the column shouldn't be sorted, there should be no sorting icon.

 - The sort icon should be displayed while hovering on columns that can be sorted. **The icon shows not the current state, but how the column will be sorted if sorting is activated.**
 - The default sorting must be set for each column to be sorted.
 Descending order is used by default (use `SortDesc` icon).